toongeeprime/toongeeprime-theme/README.md

 ### Customization options include:

-- Custom Background, header and footer colors
+- Custom Background, Header and Footer colors
 - Choose fonts (Google Fonts)
 - Site Width options
 - Display Sticky posts at Archives
 - A headlines section for the Posts Homepage

 ### Other theme features:

 - Font colors auto-adjust for readability
 - Most functions are pluggable for easier development
 - Hooks to add contents to various parts of the theme

 ***\*More details on the theme's hooks are in the theme's readme.txt file***